ubco-W2022T2-data301/project-group-group34/README.md

 ## Team Members

 - Ankkit Prakash: Lead funnyman
-- Benjamin Norton: one sentence about you!
+- Ben Norton: The better Ankkit
 - Brianna Chernenkoff: one sentence about you!

 ## Images